Terms and Conditions

 4.3 provide the Supplier with such information and materials as the Supplier may reasonably require in order to supply the Services, and ensure that such information is accurate in all material respects;

-4.4 obtain and maintain all necessary licences, permissions and consents including under the data protection legislation, the General Data Protection Regulations, good medical practice or otherwise which may be required before the date on which the Services are to start in order to permit the conduct of any Test;
+4.4 obtain and maintain all necessary licences, permissions and consents (whether by law, including under the Data Protection legislation), the General Data Protection Regulations, good medical practice or otherwise which may be required before the date on which the Services are to start in order to permit the conduct of any Test and the use of the Protected Data as contemplated by these terms and conditions;

 4.5 keep any Phlebotomist’s contact details confidential and not use them for the Client’s own gain or profit;

-4.6 comply with all relevant laws, regulations and guidelines including all applicable data protection laws, for the collection of Samples being referred for Tests and their shipment to the Supplier;
+4.6 comply with all relevant laws, regulations and guidelines including all applicable Data Protection laws, for the collection of Samples being referred for Tests and their safe shipment to the Supplier;

-4.7 provide to the Supplier confirmation that it has complied with all relevant laws including all applicable data protection laws, for the collection of Samples being referred for Tests and their shipment to the Supplier.
+4.7 provide to the Supplier confirmation that it has complied with all relevant laws including all applicable Data Protection laws, for the collection of Samples being referred for Tests and their safe shipment to the Supplier.

 4.8 If the Supplier’s performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Client or failure by the Client to perform any relevant obligation under clause 4 (Client Default):

-4.11 the Client shall indemnify and hold harmless the Supplier and its respective directors, officers, employees and agents in respect of all liabilities, costs, claims, loss, damage, demands, action and expenses (to include any settlements or ex-gratia payments and reasonable legal and expert costs and expenses) arising directly or indirectly from the Client Default;
+4.9.3 the Client shall indemnify and hold harmless the Supplier and its respective directors, officers, employees and agents in respect of all liabilities, costs, claims, loss, damage, demands, action and expenses (to include any settlements or ex-gratia payments and reasonable legal and expert costs and expenses) arising directly or indirectly from the Client Default.

 5.1 As at the date of these Terms and Conditions VAT is not payable on the Services.
 If the Services subsequently become subject to VAT, this will be charged in addition at the applicable rate.